|Gray, brown, black, blue, silver, sable, white, red, cream, fawn, and brindle

 Food & Diet Requirements 🦴

-Whether you choose to feed dry kibble, wet food, or a mixture of the two is totally up to you!
+Whether you feed dry kibble, wet food, or a mixture of the two is up to you.
 Your pup will probably let you know what they prefer!
 You can also feed a raw diet to these little dogs.
-Ratshi Terriers do love to eat, and due to their small size, they can soon pile on the pounds if you’re not careful!
+Ratshi Terriers love to eat, and due to their small size, they can soon pile on the pounds if you’re not careful!

-So, it’s best to avoid over-feeding them, and don’t leave a bowl out with kibble in all the time, as you can guarantee that they’ll eat it all and then wait for someone else to fill the bowl up again.
-It’s also best to avoid fatty table scraps, as these contain way too many calories for your small dog.
+So, it’s best to avoid over-feeding and free-feeding them since you can guarantee that they’ll eat it all and wait for someone else to fill the bowl up again.
+It’s also best to avoid fatty table scraps since they contain too many calories for your small dog.

-If you use treats during training sessions, remember to account for these when calculating your pup’s daily ration.
+If you use treats during training sessions, remember to account for them when calculating your pup’s daily ration.
 Your veterinarian should always be able to advise you on how much to feed your pup, depending on their activity levels and health.

-Ratshi Terriers are active and will enjoy regular walks, as well as playing in the backyard.
-They’re also happy to relax with their owners, though!
-You should anticipate your Ratshi Terrier to need between 45 and 60 minutes of exercise per day.
-Some dogs will end up needing less than this, but it will be difficult to tell the energy levels of your particular pup until you get them!
+Ratshi Terriers are active and enjoy regular walks and playing in the backyard.
+They’re also happy to relax with their owners, however.
+You should anticipate your Ratshi Terrier to need between 45 and 60 minutes of daily exercise.
+Some dogs will end up needing less than this, but it will be difficult to tell the energy levels of your particular pup until you get them.

 Some Ratshi Terriers are laidback enough to be happy to wait until they get time outside, and others will let you know that they need a walk now!
 Due to their small size, you might find that your Ratshi Terrier gets at least some of their exercise simply from following you around the house or playing in the backyard.
 But that doesn’t mean you can forgo their daily walk.

+Ratshi Terriers love going on hikes and long walks but watch out that those little legs don’t get too tired.
 If your pup doesn’t get enough exercise, they may become excessively vocal or start to develop other behaviors, like chewing and scratching things around your house.
-Some Ratshi Terriers will get vocal when it comes to reminding you that they do need a walk!
+Some Ratshi Terriers will get vocal when reminding you they need a walk!

-As well as keeping their coats in good condition, you should make it a habit to check your pups nails, teeth, and ears every week.
+As well as keeping their coats in good condition, you should make it a habit to check your dog’s nails, teeth, and ears every week.
 Ratshi Terriers can be prone to dental issues, so your veterinarian may recommend brushing your pup’s teeth to minimize any problems developing.

 Health and Conditions ❤️

 We’ve listed serious and minor conditions below.
-Any reputable breeder will be happy to talk to you about these, as well as provide the results of the health tests that they’ve carried out on parent dogs and their puppies.
+Any reputable breeder will be happy to talk to you about these and provide the results of the health tests they’ve carried out on parent dogs and their puppies.

 Male vs. Female

-If you’re trying to decide between male or female, we think the best idea is to visit a litter with an open mind and pick the puppy that appeals to you most in terms of character, without worrying about what sex they are.
+Maybe you love everything you’ve read about the Ratshi Terrier and are imagining which puppy you’d pick.
+If you’re trying to decide between male or female, we think the best idea is to visit a litter with an open mind and choose the puppy that appeals to you most in terms of character without worrying about their sex.

-They prefer a quiet home, without too many people.
-Ratshi Terriers bond strongly to their owners and don’t enjoy being left alone for long periods.
+The small and sparky Ratshi Terrier can be a loyal, affectionate, and bouncy dog, but they must find the right home to fulfill their potential.
+They prefer a quiet house without too many people.
+Ratshi Terriers bond with their owners and don’t enjoy being left alone for long periods.
 While they can have reasonably high energy levels, they also enjoy relaxing at home after a walk.

-If you can give these little pups a quiet home where they can be around people most of the time, combined with gentle yet effective training, the Ratshi Terrier will make you a loyal and loving companion who will never fail to keep you entertained.
+The Ratshi Terrier can be vocal and nervous if they feel unsure about a particular situation.
+If you can give them a quiet home where they can be around people most of the time, combined with gentle yet effective training, the Ratshi Terrier will make you a loyal and loving companion who will never fail to keep you entertained.